-Particulars 31 March 2023 As at 31 March 2022 a) Principal amount due to suppliers registered under the MSMED Act and remaining unpaid as at year end. - - b) Interest due to suppliers registered under the MSMED Act and remaining as at year end ng unpaid - - c) The amount of Interest due and payable for the period of delay in making payment (beyond the appointed day during the year but without adding the interest specified the MSMED Act, 2006 - d) The amount of interest accrued and remaining unpaid at the end of each accounting year - - e) the amount of further interest remaining due and payable even in the surpears, until such date when the interest dues above are actually paid to the small enterprise, to purpose of disallowance - of a deductible expenditure under section 23 of the MSMED Act, 2006. l: f) the amount of interest paid by the buyer in terms of section 16 of the M Small and Medium Enterprises Development Act, 2006, along with the amount of the payme to the supplier - beyond the appointed day during each accounting year
+Particulars As at 31 March 2022 As at 31 March 2021 a) Principal amount due to suppliers registered under the MSMED Act an remaining unpaid as at year end. d - - b) Interest due to suppliers registered under the MSMED Act and remain unpaid as at year end ing - - c) The amount of Interest due and payable for the period of delay in making payment(beyond the appointed day during the year but without adding the interest specifie under the MSMED Act, 2006 - - d) The amount of interest accrued and remaining unpaid at the end of each accounting year - - e) the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance - - of a deductible expenditure under section 23 of the MSMED Act, 2006. f) the amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year - -

-7.2 Trade payables ageing schedule
+7.2 Trade payable due for payment